misgav/Generated-Classical-Music/Versions/1.0.0/README.md

 -g

 	The program would generate a midi file based on string length and diversity, the file would be found at ./Generated/Midis .
-It is a requirement that you 	either trained or loaded a model previously
+It is a requirement that you either trained or loaded a model previously.

 -l